 Be sure to consider the following when creating EMET rules:

-- Because EMET can alter the execution of applications, it may cause some applications to crash unexpectedly.
+- Because EMET can alter the execution of applications, it might cause some applications to crash unexpectedly.
 Be sure to test all EMET profiles before deploying them enterprise-wide.

 - Different mitigations are available on different Windows operating systems, and EMET rules might need to be targeted at computer groups based on operating system type.